Vincenzo0709/NVDLA_SW_VP/vp/README.md

 - Container mode: it isolates and groups all preconfigured tools in a Docker container.

 It encapsulates [nvdla_vp](https://github.com/Vincenzo0709/nvdla_vp), forked from [nvdla/vp](https://github.com/nvdla/vp) Github repo, as submodule.
+- In [compiler/](compiler/) there is net compiler executable and library; for now it is needed to compile correctly.
 - In [container/](container/) there is all needed to build in container mode;
 - In [native/](native/) there is all needed to build in native mode;
 - In [nets/](nets/) there are some example CNNs;